Enbridge delays Line 3 pipeline opening in Minnesota by year

 But Minnesota Gov. Tim Walz recently said his administration will keep pursuing an appeal of an independent regulatory commission’s approval of Enbridge’s plan.

-The state Public Utilities Commission approved the project last summer.
-But the Minnesota Department of Commerce argued that Enbridge failed to provide legally adequate long-range demand forecasts to establish that it’s needed.
+The state Public Utilities approved the project last summer.
+But the Minnesota Department of Commerce argued that Enbridge failed to provide legally adequate long-range demand forecasts to establish the need for the project.

 Most Read Business Stories